 Cottonwood salve is an amazing medicine.
-February and early March are often the best time in the Pacific Northwest to collect the sap-filled buds of cottonwood trees for making an antiseptic, pain-relieving, skin-healing salve.
+February and March are often the best times of year to collect the sap-filled buds of cottonwood trees for making an antiseptic, pain-relieving, skin-healing salve.
 The sweet-smelling sticky sap, also known as "Balm of Gilead", has been used for centuries to treat a variety of skin troubles, from cuts and scrapes to minor burns and bruises.

 Black Cottonwood trees (Populus balsamifera or trichocarpa) can be found growing along rivers and in moist forests.
 It grows very tall and has large heart-shaped leaves with small teeth.
 The bark is gray and smooth on young branches and the trunk becomes deeply furrowed with age.

 Cottonwoods are also known to drop branches.
 The tree holds so much

 water, that large branches often become so heavy that they break off and